phunanon/uMod/README.md

     - Also **DeleteAlert**, **DeleteAlerts**, and **RecommendedAlerts**
   - **GuildPermit**: assign granular permissions for using μMod's features
     - Only the guild owner can use this command
-  - **TempRole**: assign a role to a user for a specified amount of time
+  - **TempRole**: assign a role to a member for a specified amount of time
-  - **DisallowRole**: prevent a user from having a role
+  - **DisallowRole**: prevent a member from having a role
   - **TearGas**: temporarily enables slowmode in a channel
   - **SuspectedAlt**: an easier way to log suspected alt accounts
-  - **KickWithDm**: sends a DM with a provided reason to a user before kicking them
+  - **KickWithDm**: sends a DM with a provided reason to a member before kicking them
 - Fun
-  - **Leaderboard**: keeps track of users' number of messages and ranks them
+  - **Leaderboard**: keeps track of members' number of messages and ranks them; and also
-    - **IqLeaderboard**: ranks users by their total number of distinct words per message divided by the number of message lines
+    - **IqLeaderboard**: ranks members by their total number of distinct words per message divided by the number of message lines
-    - **LoyaltyLeaderboard**: ranks users by the number of days between their earliest and latest activity
+    - **LoyaltyLeaderboard**: ranks members by the number of days between their earliest and latest activity
-    - **AgeLeaderboard**: ranks users by their Discord account age
+    - **AgeLeaderboard**: ranks members by their Discord account age
+    - **VcLeaderboard**: ranks members by the number of minutes they've spent in any voice channel
   - **GuildLevels**: uses a mathematical function of your choice to award people levels
-  - **Confessions**: allows users to post anonymous messages in a channel
+  - **Confessions**: allows members to post anonymous messages in a channel
     - Also **ConfessMute** (preserving anonymity) and **ConfessUnmute**
   - **GlobalChat**: mirrors messages between guilds using public or private rooms
     - Includes message editing, deleting, and typing indication